Critical thinking, reading and note taking

 - a list of references that show other sources of information the author has drawn on.

 So, how can knowing these parts of an article help you to read more effectively?
 It can help you to be more selective in what you read.

 It is good idea to first skim a whole article in order to find out if the text is exactly what you are looking for.
 You can then scan for specific information once you have located a section that might be worth reading.
 Skimming and scanning are not reading – they are very quick activities that can lead you to more effective and engaged reading.

-- If you want to know what the text is about, you might look for key words in the title, the abstract, headings, or some articles highlight key words at the top of the first page.
+- If you want to know what the text is about, you might look for key words in the title, the abstract, headings, or some articles highlighting key words at the top of the first page.
 You might also quickly scan the introduction and conclusion for the same reason.
-If you can’t see anything that connects with your purpose (for example, your assignment question) then maybe the paper will not be particularly relevant to you.
+If you can’t see anything that connects with your purpose (for example, your assignment question) then the paper may not be particularly relevant to you.

 - If you want to quickly look over the main points, you can scan the first few paragraphs looking for:

 – the topic sentence (often the first sentence which tells you the topic of the paragraph)